-Do you use your dog frisbees near lakes, pools, or ponds?
+Do you use your dog’s frisbees near lakes, pools, or ponds?
 You may want to look for models with water-friendly features like waterproofing and floating.
-Frisbees that will work well in water are water- and weather-resistant and can float long enough for your dog to reach them.
+Frisbees that will work well in water are water and weather resistant and can float long enough for your dog to reach them.
 If you choose a model that doesn’t float, it may quickly sink out of reach in a body of water.

 You may also want to pick a frisbee that will be easy to see in the water.
 Blue frisbees can blend in with water and be difficult for you and your dog to spot.

 To keep away bacteria and bad odors, you’ll probably want to clean your dog’s frisbee fairly regularly.
 To make this easier, you may want to look for dishwasher-safe models that you won’t have to hand-clean.